-Analytics in Wowza Video provide valuable insights into audience behavior and engagement which helps you to understand viewer preferences and optimize your streaming strategies for better reach and retention.
-This data-driven approach helps in enhancing content quality and maximizing the overall streaming experience for viewers.
+Analytics in Wowza Video provide valuable insights into audience behavior and engagement.
+This helps you understand viewer preferences and optimize your streaming strategies for better reach and retention.
+This data-driven approach enhances content quality and maximizes the overall streaming experience for viewers.

 The different types of analytics we provide are viewer, engagement (for videos only), and popularity for both live streams and videos: